martgil/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 102]

 Updates the active dictionaries.
-Throws if the ``activeDictionaries`` array contains unknown or invalid language identifiers.
+Throws if the :value:`activeDictionaries` array contains unknown or invalid language identifiers.

 .. api-header::
    :label: Parameters